 Birds are a favourite of mine.
 Whether it’s the glamorous raptors or the often ungainly waders, I can’t resist photographing their intriguing behaviour.
-In this gallery are a range of species in the UK.
+In this gallery are a range of British species.

-Macro is one of my favourite styles of photography.
-All too often I find myself overlooking the normal and everyday.
-Macro photography allows us to see these minuscule miracles up close.
-In this gallery are a range of subjects, from British fungi species to the elements.
+All too often I find myself overlooking the normal and everyday – macro photography allows me to see minuscule miracles up close.
+In this gallery are a range of subjects, from fungi to frost.

-Invertebrates are a phenomenon that I don’t think I will ever truly get to grips with.
-On expedition in Perthshire I tried to identify the moths we found for our moth surveys.
+Invertebrates are a phenomenon that I am trying to get to grips with.
+On expedition in Perthshire I thoroughly enjoyed identifying the moths we found for our moth surveys.
 Each individual was as beautiful and indistinguishable as the next!